by Ensayos (Camila Marambio, Christy Gast, Derek Corcoran, Giorgia Graells)

 Exhibition and Residency at The Institute for Art and Olfaction

-AN ARTIST, A CURATOR, A BIOLOGIST AND AN ECOLOGIST TEAM UP TO CREATE A PERFUME DESIGNED TO HELP HUMANS COMMUNICATE WITH THE BEAVER POPULATION IN TIERRA DEL FUEGO.
+A TEAM OF ARTISTS AND SCIENTISTS CREATE A PERFUME DESIGNED TO HELP HUMANS COMMUNICATE WITH THE BEAVER POPULATION IN TIERRA DEL FUEGO.

-The Institute for Art and Olfaction is pleased to present Dear Enemy, a project by artist Christy Gast and collaborators from ENSAYOS including curator Camila Marambio, ecologist Derek Corcoran and biologist Giorgia Graells.
+The Institute for Art and Olfaction is pleased to present Dear Enemy, a project by collaborators from ENSAYOS including Camila Marambio (artist/curator), Christy Gast (artist) Derek Corcoran (ecologist) and Giorgia Graells (biologist).

 Between September 28th and October 10th, during a two-week residency at the IAO, they will explore the creation of fragrances that might facilitate interspecies communication between humans and beavers in Tierra del Fuego.